gauravsiwach/RAG-Web-app/README.md

 - CORS currently allows all origins (`allow_origins=["*"]`) — restrict for production
 - API keys only in `.env`, never hardcoded
 - JSON and PDF upload endpoints validate file types

 ---

+## 🗣️ Voice Input Language Selector

+- The language selector is located in the Source Configuration sidebar (left panel).
+- Select either **English** or **Hindi** before using the microphone button.
+- The selected language is used for all speech-to-text queries via Azure Speech Service.

+---

+## 💬 Multi-Modal Chat Flow

+- Text, voice, and image queries all use the same chat interface and retrieval pipeline.
+- Voice and image queries are transcribed/extracted and sent to the backend for RAG-powered responses.
+- All input types benefit from the same retrieval, translation, and guardrails pipeline.

+---